Appeal to people to stay away from rumours regarding coronavirus: PM Modi

 Prime Minister Narendra Modi on Saturday asked people to stay away from rumors regarding coronavirus and emphasized on the need to follow the advice of doctors in this regard.
 He also asked people to avoid handshakes and start greeting others with 'namaste' once again.

+"In such times rumours circulate very rapidly.
+Some say don't eat this, don't do that.
+Some people will bring in new things such as eat this to keep coronavirus away.
+It is my request to all my fellow countrymen, kindly keep away from these kinds of rumors," he said.
+"Whatever you do, kindly do it on the advice of your doctor.
+Let's not become doctors ourselves," the Prime Minister added.

-Modi was interacting with owners of Jan Aushadhi Kendras and beneficiaries of the Pradhan Mantri Bhartiya Janaushadhi Pariyojna (PMBJP) through video conference.
-"I appeal to my fellow countrymen to stay away from rumors regarding coronavirus," Modi said.
+The entire world is taking up the habit of 'namaste', Modi said.
+If due to some reason we have discontinued this habit, it is the right time to once again take this up instead of handshakes, Modi said.
+He was interacting with owners of some Jan Aushadhi Kendras and beneficiaries of the Pradhan Mantri Bhartiya Janaushadhi Pariyojna (PMBJP) through video conference on the occasion of Jan Aushadhi Diwas.

-We need to follow the advice of doctors in this regard, he said.
-People should avoid handshakes and start greeting others with 'namaste' once again, the Prime Minister added.
-Talking about the impact of the PMBJP initiative, he said every month, over one crore families are getting benefits of cheap medicines from these Jan Aushadhi Kendras.
+"Jan Aushadhi Diwas is not only a day about celebrating a scheme, but it is a day to join with crores of Indians, lakhs of families who have got major relief through this scheme," Modi said.
+It is also a day to reach out to other people to popularise this scheme so that the poorest of the poor of the country can also avail the benefits, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)